TMElyralab/MuseV/README.md

 Our next move will switch to the promising diffusion+transformer scheme.
 Please stay tuned.

-We will soon release `MuseTalk`, a diffusion-baesd lip sync model, which can be applied with MuseV as a complete virtual human generation solution.
+We will soon release `MuseTalk`, a real-time lip sync model, which can be applied with MuseV as a complete virtual human generation solution.
 Please stay tuned!

 # Intro
 `MuseV` is a diffusion-based virtual human video generation framework, which